-During the 1960s and 1970s, as waves of cultural and political change swept through American society, food became a tool of resistance, consciousness-raising, and self-expression.
-Embracing the motto “You are what you eat,” hippies, feminists, religious seekers, ethnic nationalists, and antiwar and civil rights activists rejected mass-marketed, mass-produced food, as symbols of the establishment they rallied against.
-These nonconformists made pilgrimages to Hindu ashrams, Sikh temples, and Buddhist retreats, while others volunteered for Peace Corps tours in developing countries.
-They sampled the communal life at music festivals and peace marches in the States.
-They came home (or left home) to create food co-ops, vegetarian and “natural food” restaurants, coffee bars, organic farms, and communes.
+During the 1960s and 1970s, as cultural and political change swept through American society, food became a tool of resistance, consciousness-raising, and self-expression.
+Activists for many causes rejected mass-marketed, mass-produced food as symbols of the establishment.
+Young people, mostly white and middle class, made religious pilgrimages and volunteered for Peace Corps tours abroad.
+They sampled communal life at music festivals and peace marches and went on to create food co-ops, vegetarian and “natural food” restaurants, coffee bars, organic farms, and communes.

-By engaging in a public debate about the politics of food, these grassroots movements brought to the table concerns about diet, hunger, health, and the environment.
-They raised questions about food safety and justice and how the food Americans ate was produced, prepared, and consumed, advocating new models of food production and new diets.
+By debating the politics of food, grassroots movements vocalized concerns about diet, hunger, health, and the environment.
+They raised questions about food safety, justice, production, preparation, and consumption, and advocated new models of food production and new diets.

 The Alternative Life